karimhasibuan/demo-git/README.md

-# Demo git
+# Demo Git

-This is our git repo for SmartHome Project
+This is our Git repo for SmartHome project.

 Yap, here another text brow.